Assault rifle: History

+WWI designs

+The Fedorov Avtomat (also anglicized as Federov, Автома́т Фёдорова) is a select-fire infantry rifle and also one of the world's first operational automatic rifles, designed by Vladimir Grigoryevich Fyodorov in 1915 and produced in the Russian Empire and later in the Russian Soviet Federative Socialist Republic.
+A total of 3,200 Fedorov rifles were manufactured between 1915 and 1924 in the city of Kovrov; the vast majority of them were made after 1920.
+The weapon saw limited combat in World War I, but was used more substantially in the Russian Civil War and in the Winter War.
+Some consider it to be an "early predecessor" or "ancestor" of the modern assault rifle.

 Sturmgewehr 44

-The Germans were the first to pioneer the assault rifle concept during World War II, based upon research that showed that most firefights happen within 400 m and that contemporary rifles were overpowered for most small arms combat.
+The Germans were the first to successfully implement the assault rifle concept during World War II, based upon research that showed that most firefights happen within 400 m and that contemporary rifles were overpowered for most small arms combat.
 They would soon develop a select-fire intermediate powered rifle combining the firepower of a submachine gun with the range and accuracy of a rifle.

 The result was the Sturmgewehr 44, an improvement of the earlier Maschinenkarabiner 42(H), and approximately half a million Sturmgewehrs were produced by the war's end.
 It fired a new and revolutionary intermediate powered cartridge, the 7.92×33mm Kurz.
 This new cartridge was developed by shortening the standard 7.92×57mm Mauser round and giving it a lighter 125-grain bullet, which limited range but allowed for more controllable automatic fire.
-A smaller, lighter cartridge also allowed soldiers to carry more ammunition "to support the higher consumption rate of automatic fire."
+A smaller, lighter cartridge also allowed soldiers to carry more ammunition "to support the higher consumption rate of automatic fire".

 The Sturmgewehr 44 features an inexpensive, easy-to-make, stamped steel design and a 30-round detachable box magazine.
-"This weapon was the prototype of all successful automatic rifles.
+This weapon was the prototype of all successful automatic rifles.
 Characteristically (and unlike previous rifles) it had a straight stock with the barrel under the gas cylinder to reduce the turning moment of recoil of the rifle in the shoulder and thus help reduce the tendency of shots to climb in automatic fire.
 The barrel and overall length were shorter than a traditional rifle and it had a pistol grip to hold the weapon more securely in automatic fire.
 "The principle of this weapon—the reduction of muzzle impulse to get usable automatic fire within the actual ranges of combat—was probably the most important advance in small arms since the invention of smokeless powder."